: 12 Well Initative 2013

 Water Quality

-By The Samburu Project Posted on Sat 25 Aug 2012, over 11 years ago
+By The Samburu Project Posted on Sat 25 Aug 2012, about 12 years ago

 Though we do teach water filtration techniques as part of our hygiene and sanitation training, we do not have anything in place to remove Flouride.
 My research and the water experts that I work with in Kenya have assured me that in the communities we work in the levels of Flouride in our wells, despite being over the WHO 1.5 mg/L recommended level, is safe and acceptable based on the amount of water that is consumed by individuals, flouride in other parts of their diet and inaccessibility to any other clean water sources.